opcoder0/the-rust-book/ch16/README_thread_basics.md

-# Fearless Concurrency

-Rust's ownership rules and strong type system help Rust managing memory safety and _concurrency problems_.
-So by leveraging this Rust is able to catch lots of concurrency problems at compile time.
-This is nicknamed in Rust as _Fearless Concurrency_.

-### What is covered

-- How to create threads to run multiple pieces of code at the same time.
-- _Message passing_ concurrency where channels send messages between threads.
-- _Shared state_ concurrency where multiple threads have access to some piece of data.
-- The `Sync` and `Send` traits which extend Rust's concurrency guarantees to user defined types as well as those provided in the standard library.

 ## Using Threads to run code simultaneously

 Threads can run simultaneously and the order in which they run is not guaranteed.
 This can lead to certain problems -